UCSF-CBI/rstudio-server-controller/README.md

-# slurm-rstudio-server
+# rstudio-server-launcher

-Scripts for running interactive rstudio on compute nodes via the slurm schedule.
+Scripts for launching the RStudio Server on compute nodes via the Slurm scheduler.